Q1. Why do organisms need to take food?

 (c) During photosynthesis solar energy is captured by the pigment called _________.

-(d) During photosynthesis plants take in ____________ and release _________.
+(d) During photosynthesis plants take in __________ and release _________.

 (d) carbon dioxide, oxygen

-Ques 7: Name the following:
+Q7.
+Name the following:

 (ii) A plant that has both autotrophic and heterotrophic mode of nutrition.

-Ques 9: Match the items in column I with those in column II:
+Q9.
+Match the items in column I with those in column II:

-(i) Carbon dioxide is released during photosynthesis.
-Plants which synthesize their food themselves are called saprotroph.
+(ii) Plants that synthesize their food themselves are called saprotroph.